genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 30 mins
 :::

-Now we want to run another report every 10 seconds that lists all positions whose quantity is higher than a given value passed through `RESULT_EXPRESSION`.
+Now we want to run PositionReport every 10 seconds.
+To do that, remove the row you just inserted in [CRON_RULE](/creating-applications/defining-your-application/business-logic/evaluators/configure/#cron_rule-table) table, and insert a new role changing the CRON_EXPRESSION value.

 :::tip
-Call this class `RiskReport`, create a new `eventHandler<RiskReport>` and put the csv file in `runtime/position-risk-report`.
-Also, remember to add the column RESULT_EXPRESSION to the csv you're going to import into [CRON_RULE](/creating-applications/defining-your-application/business-logic/evaluators/configure/#cron_rule-table).

-Note that you don't need to add another EVALUATOR process, as the GENESIS_EVALUATOR process in place can run multiple CRON rules.
+To delete rows you can use [DbMon](/managing-applications/operate/on-the-host/helpful-commands/#dbmon-script) and the command `delete`.
+After that you can use [SendIt](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script) to insert a new row again.

 By the way, the CRON expression for every 10 seconds is `0/10 * * * * *`.
 See a CRON generator [here](https://www.freeformatter.com/cron-expression-generator-quartz.html).
 :::